Signiant/Jarvis/README.md

 ### Lambda
 Create a new Lambda function and choose to upload a python zip, select the created zip and hit save.

 Under API Endpoints, choose to add an API endpoint from API Gateway.
-Fill in the form and select POST for the method.
+Fill in the form, selecting POST for the method and Open for the security.

 ### API Gateway
 Navigate to your created API Gateway entry for the Lambda function.
 Open the POST method then choose **Integration Request**